-Ryan Joy is in his third season as head coach of the Panther women’s soccer program in 2016.
+Ryan Joy is in his fifth season as head coach of the Panther women’s soccer program in 2018.
 A native of Concord, N.H., Joy is the 12th head coach in the 39-year history of the program.
-Joy played for the Panther men’s squad in 2009 and served four seasons as an assistant in the men’s program under head coach Rob Wright.
-Joy led the Panthers to their best record in eight years in 2015, with one player earning an All-New England honor.
+Entering the 2018 season he has an overall coaching record of 28-37-4 (.435).

 “My passion is soccer,” says Joy.
 “Coaching what you love allows for a unique opportunity to not only teach players about their true passion of sport, but to offer a patient hand to guide players through their own life course also.
 Student-athletes have the ability to enhance their college experience by playing the game they love - very few people get a chance to do that.
 I hope to help these women grow as people, set high goals, and show that when a team comes together to accomplish those goals, truly great things can happen."

 Ryan resides in Concord with his wife Ashley and his dog Randy.